 Accounts payable and accrued liabilities, and the accrued annual incentive plan are classified as other financial liabilities which are measured at amortized cost.
-Syndicated debt is designated as FVTPL, as the Company's investment portfolio is evaluated on a fair value basis.

 (e) Financial instruments recorded at fair value

 Financial instruments recorded at fair value on the statements of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: